wpengine/wp-graphql-content-blocks/.changeset/calm-socks-battle.md

 "@wpengine/wp-graphql-content-blocks": minor
 ---

-Adds support for resolving and returning related term items within the `terms` field of the CorePostTerms block.
+Adds support for resolving and returning related term items as a `terms` connection for the CorePostTerms block.
 Adds support for resolving and returning the `prefix`, `suffix` and `term` items within the correspondent fields of the CorePostTerms block.

 ```graphql